“It's hot and it draws a lot of power, but the Gigabyte GeForce RTX 3090 Ti Gaming OC offers the best performance out of any GPU you can buy.”

 Across the three renders in Blender’s 3.0 Open Data benchmark, the RTX 3090 Ti was about 5% faster.
 That’s a solid increase if you’re solely focused on GPU-bound workloads, but my results from PugetBench for Premiere Pro show that the Ti model may not offer a boost across applications.

 For professionals who are counting the seconds for renders to finish, the RTX 3090 Ti is the right pick.
 Even a 5% boost could represent thousands of dollars.
 For hobbyist creators who still want an extremely powerful GPU, the RTX 3090 is a great option.
-It may be trumped by the RTX 3090 Ti occasionally, but your CPU and RAM will generally play a larger role in performance than when you’re gaming.
+It may be trumped by the RTX 3090 Ti occasionally, but your CPU and

 My clock speeds are a testament to Gigabyte’s cooling solution.